RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 ```
 By convention, we import that object in module main.js file from `src/i18n/index.js` (noted src/i18n in code).
 That file only imports all locales languages from corresponding files `messages.<language>.i18n.js`, where language is 'en', 'fr'...
 Then it exports messages object as illustrated before.

-Currently, REGARDS interface supports english and french languages.
+More information about the internationalization are available in [internationalization page](/frontend/components/internationalization/).

 ## Dependencies

-This file defines dependencies required to display `ModuleContainer` and `AdminContainer` depending of the current Project User role.
+This file defines dependencies required to display `ModuleContainer` (user field) and `AdminContainer` (admin field).
+Those dependencies will be evaluated for the current user role.
 Each endpoint dependency required is composed in 3 parts, separated by the '@' caracter:
 `<MICROSERVICE>@<ENDPOINT>@<HTTP_VERB>`

-An example:
+*Example of a module dependencies file:*
 ```javascript

 /**